codersguild/codersguild/README.md

 ## I ❤️ developing software

-I am a mechie-turned full stack developer, pursuing a Ph.D. from IIT Kanpur on Formal & Semi-Formal Verification along with Program Analysis.
-I am an expert on Blockchain technologies namely `Fabric`, `EVM-Solidity`, `Ethereum` & `Bitcoin` (bitcoin-core) and have a fair understanding on how these work.
+I am a full-stack developer pursuing a Ph.D. from IIT Kanpur on `Program Analysis` & `Verification` using `ML` and `formal methods`.
+I have been a developer using Blockchain technologies namely `Fabric`, `EVM-Solidity` & `Bitcoin (bitcoin-core)`.
+My technical expertise lies in delivering full-stack applications from development to deployment.
-Apart from research, I spend time building MERN/PERN Stack web apps for startups or demonstration purpose.
 I have a good working experience with the following.
 I use them very frequntly and have a good understanding of these languages/tools/frameworks

 | FrontEnd    | BackEnd     | Databases     | Other Frameworks & Tools |
 | :---        |    :----:   |     :----:    |      :----:              |